-PM apology over Libyan's 'appalling treatment'
+PM apology over Libyans' 'appalling treatment'

 Mr Belhaj was born in 1966 in the Souq al-Jumaa area of Tripoli and studied at al-Fateh University, where press reports say he earned a civil engineering degree.

-He became an opponent of Libyan leader Col Muammar Gaddafi and commanded the now defunct Libyan Islamic Fighting Group which staged a low-level insurgency war and three times attempted to assassinate Col Gaddafi.
+He became an opponent of Libyan leader Col Muammar Gaddafi and commanded the now defunct Libyan Islamic Fighting Group which staged a low-level insurgency war and attempted to assassinate Col Gaddafi three times.

-He fled the country in 2001 but was arrested three years later in Thailand and was returned to Libya by, he says, the CIA.
+He fled the country in 2001 but was three years later abducted in Bangkok - along with his wife, then five-months pregnant - while attempting to fly to London to claim asylum in the UK.

-He then spent six years in prison where he says he was tortured regularly.
 Mr Belhaj is now a politician in Libya.